What’s the Difference Between Yams and Sweet Potatoes?

 While much of the confusion stems from these names being used interchangeably in U.S. markets and in recipes, sweet potatoes and yams are actually two very different vegetables.

 A Yam Is Probably Not a Yam

 Let’s clear up one very important point: Sweet potatoes are not a type of yam, and yams are not a type of sweet potato.
 They are both tuberous root vegetables that come from a flowering plant, but they are not related and actually don’t even have a lot in common.

 What’s a (Real) Yam?

 Compared to sweet potatoes, yams are starchier and drier.
-True yams can be tough to find.
-They aren't carried in many local grocery stores, so your best chances of finding them are in international and specialty markets.
+They’re carried in more grocery stores these days, but your best chance of finding them is to look in international and specialty markets.

 What’s a Sweet Potato?

 There are many varieties of sweet potatoes, which come from the morning glory family.
-Skin color can range from white and yellow to red, purple and brown, while the flesh can be white, yellow, orange or even orange-red.
+Skin color can be white, yellow, red, purple, or brown, while the flesh can be white, yellow, orange, or even orange-red.
 These vegetables have an elongated shape with tapered ends.